9 Great Tips to Crush Your Next Long-Haul Flight

 Not all business class or first class cabins are created equally.
 But no matter the airline, there’s no denying it beats a cramped seat in economy.
 And there’s no better way to squeeze the most value out of your miles than to book first or business class.
 If you’ve got the miles, a premium cabin redemption is easily worth the splurge.

-Need some suggestions?
-Read up on some of our favorite ways to fly, including EVA Air, Singapore business class, Qatar Airways' unbeatable Qsuite, or Japan Airlines business class.
+Not sure where to start with business class to make sure you get a good experience?
+Check out our flight reviews or dial in on some of our favorite ways to fly, including Delta One Suites, Condor business class, Singapore business class, Qatar Airways' unbeatable Qsuite, or Japan Airlines business class.

 Set Your Watch, Trick Your Mind